younghyun-bae/tdd-exercise/README.md

     - What happens when there are no values, a single value, multiple values, or an excessive number of values?
   - **Time**: Test how code handles relative, absolute, or simultaneous timing issues.
     - For example, how does it behave with out-of-order events, prolonged execution, or different local times?

+## STACK Implementation with TDD

+LIFO: Last In First Out